jjosephr/MyFirstRepo/README.md

 GreatestNumberAmoungThree.py
     Purpose: Write a shell script to find out the greatest among three inputs.
+    Result: Validated and working fine.

+Factorial.py
+    Purpose: Find Factorial of Number Using Recursion
-    Result: Validated and working fine
+    Result: Validated and working fine.

-3. Write a shell script to calculate the net salary of an employee in a particular month considering variousallowances (TA, DA, HRA) and deductions (INCOME TAX, PROVIDEND FUND) as:
+3. Write a shell script to calculate the net salary of an employee in a particular month considering various allowances (TA, DA, HRA) and deductions (INCOME TAX, PROVIDEND FUND) as:
     a.
 TA=15 percent of basic salary
     b.
 DA=2 percent of basic salary
     c.
 HRA=10 percent of basic salary
     d.
 INCOME TAX=5 percent of salary
     e.
 PROVIDEND FUND=10 percent of salary

 4. A departmental store announces its festival scheme to customers on cash payment.
 The scheme is asfollows-
     a.
 If purchase amount is less than 1000 then Tax=2% and discount=10%.
     b.
 If purchase amount is greater than 1000 then Tax=5 % and discount=20%.